 The answer is yes.
 Considering that the alternative is either serious engine damage or sending someone on a 100-mile goose chase, mixing will not harm the engine, though it will dilute the properties of the high-quality oil.
 Change oil and filter at your earliest convenience.

 Prevention: Check oil

 A sudden engine cutout usually boils down to fuel or electricity.
 Check fuel supply, check for a clogged gas cap vent (does opening the cap suddenly and temporarily “solve” the problem?) or fuel filter.
-If there’s fuel in the carburetor float bowl(s), the problem likely resides elsewhere.
+If your bike is carbureted and there’s fuel in the float bowl(s), the problem likely resides elsewhere.

 Turn on the ignition and see if your bike has lights, horn and starter.
 If not, check that battery cables are tightly connected and clean.
-Is the battery properly topped up with distilled water?
+If your battery isn’t maintenance-free, are the cells properly topped up with distilled water?
 Spray WD-40 on the sparkplugs, wires and coils to displace any water.

 If the lights and horn are strong, check fuses (know your bike’s fuse box location, and carry spares).
 With a clip lead and light, clip the lead to ground (a piece of bare metal on the engine) and place the point on either side of the fuse with the ignition on.
 If there’s power on both sides, the fuse is good.

 If the starter cranks but the engine does not start, use the clip lead to establish if there is juice at the coils.
 If so, pull the spark plugs and establish if they’re sparking.
 If not, trace the wires back to the last place where there was electricity, then inspect upstream for bare wires or breaks.
 Listen and watch for obvious stray sparks.
 Wrap broken wire with tape to get you home.